dekarrin/ictiobus/docs/fishi-usage.md

     -> {STMT-LIST} :  {^}.ast = make_list_node({0}.ast)

-In the above example, the attribute `ast` on the root `COMPLETE-PROGRAM` node of parse trees would be used to retrieve the IR, because it is the first one defined for the grammar start symbol (`COMPLETE-PROGRAM`).
+In the above example, the attribute `ast` on the root `COMPLETE-PROGRAM` node of parse trees would be used to retrieve the IR because it is the first one defined for the grammar start symbol (`COMPLETE-PROGRAM`).

 ### Creation Of Abstract Syntax Trees